Skip to content

 The two-act split (acoustic duo for ceremony/drinks, full band for reception) is increasingly the standard for weddings of 100+ guests.
 It gives variety, fills the full day, and most reception bands offer the acoustic duo as part of the main act.
 Two-act bookings typically run £1,400–£2,400 (vs £1,200–£2,000 for band-only).
 For smaller weddings (under 80 guests), single function band is more cost-effective — they'll often play a softer set during the meal.

 Confirm the song 4 weeks ahead, share a recording link with the band, and ask whether it's already in their repertoire.
 Established wedding bands have 200+ songs ready to play, but specific arrangements may need rehearsal time.
 Some couples request the original recording for the first 30 seconds, then the band picks up — clarify this in writing.
 For non-standard first dance songs (originals, foreign-language, niche), expect the band to charge a learning fee of £50–£150 or decline.
-The pricing guide covers more first-dance logistics.
+Browse wedding bands on GigXchange and listen to their tracks before booking.

 Most country house and listed-building venues hard-cut amplified music at 11pm or midnight — sometimes 10pm for outdoor ceremonies.
 Confirm this with the venue before booking the band, then share with the band so they can plan set timings.
 Some venues allow acoustic (unamplified) music after curfew.
 After-curfew DJ via the venue's in-house PA at lower volume is sometimes permitted.